 My student is purchasing an iPad for the first time, but they are not a new student.
 Do they need to attend the orientation?

 Yes, they must attend an orientation to receive the iPad; however, they will not be required to stay for the full orientation.

 My student is attending New Trier for the first time, but they are not a freshman.
 Do they still need to attend the orientation?

 Yes, all new students must attend an orientation.
-If you are beginning New Trier mid-year, you will attend an orientation during a free period or after school.
-For more information, please contact iPadHelp@nths.net .
+If you are beginning New Trier mid-year, you will attend a personalized orientation during a free period or after school.
+For more information, please contact the iPad helpline at iPadHelp@nths.net .